equipez/textools/templates/README.txt

 This directory contains LaTeX templates for the team of Dr. Zaikun Zhang.

-Before starting, under the directory containing the main TeX file, create a symbolic named "ref.bib" to the universal BibTeX file, which should be a local copy of https://github.com/equipez/bibliographie/blob/main/ref.bib
+Before starting, under the directory containing the main TeX file, create a symbolic link named "ref.bib" to the universal BibTeX file, which should be a local copy of https://github.com/equipez/bibliographie/blob/main/ref.bib

 Usage: